Grégory Benoist

 Grégory Benoist (born 7 February 1983 in Etterbeek) is a Belgian former flat racing jockey based in France.
 A son of a jockey, he apprenticed in 1999 at the AFASEC riding school in Chantilly and won his first race in the same year at Vittel.
-It took him more than ten years to establish himself as a top jockey, winning his first group race in 2009 Prix Miesque with Lixirova and then his first group 1 in 2013 Critérium International aboard Ectot.
-He was a retained jockey for Al Shaqab Racing in France from 2015 to 2019 and is married to a French trainer Anastasia Wattel.
+It took him more than ten years to establish himself as a top jockey, winning his first group race in 2009 Prix Miesque with Lixirova and his first Group 1 race in the 2013 Critérium International aboard Ectot.
+He was a retained jockey for Al Shaqab Racing in France from 2015 to 2019.